Chapter 32 : Halloween

 "Yes, Miss Malfoy," she said, looking up for a quick second.
 "Please sit down," she motioned to the chair in front of her and continued writing furiously for a few more seconds.

-"Now," she started, setting down her quill and putting aside whatever she had been writing and picking up a different piece of parchment.
+"Now," she spoke up once I was seated, setting down her quill and putting aside whatever she had been writing and picking up a different piece of parchment.
 My letter, to be precise.
 "I assume you know why I called you here today..."

 "Not exactly," I spoke honestly.